tomalrussell/nismod_teaching_kit/docs/lecture_05/Lecture_5.4.md

----
-title: Mini-Lecture 5.4 - A target-driven development vision for a small island context
+# Mini-Lecture 5.4 - A target-driven development vision for a small island context
-keywords:
--   Targets
--   Development planning
--   SDGs
-authors:
--   Dan Adshead
----

 This mini-lecture will demonstrate how development targets have been incorporated in the infrastructure strategy of Saint Lucia using inputs from an infrastructure planning tool.
 It will present results showing specific targets being met within a broader infrastructure strategy.

-# Learning objectives
+Learning objectives

 - To learn methods for constructing and incorporating development targets in infrastructure assessment
 - To demonstrate the construction and use of a 'Sustainable Development Goal (SDG) indicator' as a measure of target progress, using knowledge developed in the previous lectures.

-# Development targets and objectives in national infrastructure planning
+## Development targets and objectives in national infrastructure planning

 Targets and objectives are an integral component of the infrastructure planning process.
 As described in mini-lectures 5.1 and 5.2, they allow